Student Immigration Advice Service

 In most cases international students on a Tier 4 visa are allowed to do some work whilst studying in the UK.
 You should check your visa/Biometrics Residence Permit (BRP) and expect to see a condition that allows work, but with restrictions.

-Students in the UK studying on a Short Term Study visa are not allowed to work in the UK.
+Students in the UK studying on a Short-Term Study visa or a General Visitor Visa are not allowed to work in the UK.

 Working in the UK during your studies

 As an international student studying at Regent’s University London on a Tier 4 (General) Student visa, you have certain restrictions to abide by.

 This section will focus specifically on the amount of work you can undertake during your studies, as well as the type of work that is not permitted.